joinpursuit/Pursuit-Core-Web/react/react_lifecycle_methods/README.md

 1. render()
 1. componentDidMount()

+*Exercise: Try to predict when each component might mount in your Codepen.
+Then, open the console and observe the actual order.
+Why does each component mount when it does?*

 ## [constructor()](https://reactjs.org/docs/react-component.html#constructor)

 The constructor is called for a component before it is mounted.
 Most commonly, you set the initial state inside the constructor: